Lutando/docs-oxd/sources/oxdserver/index.md

 ## UMA Resource Server API's

-oxd Client Library used by Resource Server application MUST:
+A client, acting as an [OAuth2 Resource Server](https://tools.ietf.org/html/rfc6749#section-1.1),
+MUST:

-- Register protection document (with uma_rs_protect command)
+- Register a protection document (with uma_rs_protect command)
 - Intercept HTTP call (before actual REST resource call) and check whether it's allowed to proceed with call or reject it according to uma_rs_check_access command response:
     - Allow access - if response from uma_rs_check_access is "allowed" or "not_protected" error is returned.
     - uma_rs_check_access returned "denied" with ticket then return back HTTP response